foreverallama/readmat/docs/subsystem_data_format.md

 - `type1ID` and `type2ID` are linked to different types of objects.
 For example, `string` is a `type1` object, whereas `datetime` is a `type2` object
 - Each `type1` and `type2` object is assigned a unique ID, in order of `objectID`, starting from one

-#### Region 2: Type 1 Object Property Identifiers
+#### Region 4: Type 2 Object Property Identifiers

-This region stores field contents for classes using the `any` property.

-- The start of this region is indicated by the second offset value
+- The start of this region is indicated by the fourth offset value
-- This region consists of blocks of 32-bit integers, in order of `type1_id`
+- This region consists of blocks of 32-bit integers, in order of `type2_id`
 - Each block is padded to an 8 byte boundary
 - The first block is always all zeros
 - The size of each block is determined by the first 32-bit integer.